nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

+To use this new F8 setting, set GFToKillPerCycle to as many kills as required to clear SS 50, set SSToKillPerCycle to 50 and set the new GFSSNoReset to 1.

 Home: Removed WW farm as now not needed.

-F6: Fixed arrow spacing change causing incorrect detections
+F6: Fixed arrow spacing change causing incorrect detections.
-F6: Account for changed max borbs
+F6: Account for changed max borbs.
+F6: Fixed auto start check out of alignment

-F8: Removed usesWind and usesGrav settings, now using F9 secondary and its settings
+F8: Removed usesWind and usesGrav settings, now using F9 secondary and its settings.
-F8: Added new option to disable the GF/SS resetting
+F8: Added new option to disable the GF/SS resetting.

-To use this new setting, set GFToKillPerCycle to as many kills as required to clear SS 50, set SSToKillPerCycle to 50 and set the new GFSSNoReset to 1.
+F8: Fixed SS travel.

 ## TODO